Enforcement in the United States

 Recognition of arbitration awards in US courts

-To gain access to the US judicial system to enforce an award, the prevailing party must first obtain recognition of the arbitral award as a court judgment.
-US courts will recognise commercial arbitration awards and awards rendered in investor-state disputes, but the procedures can vary depending on the type of award.
+To enforce an award through the US judicial system, the prevailing party must convert the award to a court judgment, a process known as recognition (or confirmation, to use the technical term favoured by an increasing number of US federal courts).
+US courts will recognise commercial arbitration awards and awards rendered in investor-state disputes, but the procedures involved will vary depending on the type of award.

 Recognition under the New York Convention

 Judicial recognition of foreign arbitration awards in the United States is governed by treaty.
-Most often, recognition is governed by statutes implementing the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention), to which most nations in the world are signatories.1 The New York Convention, which is implicated when a foreign arbitral award sought to be enforced in the United States was made in a state that is a party to the treaty, provides the basis for enforcement of foreign arbitration awards in the United States.2 Chapter 2 of the Federal Arbitration Act (FAA) incorporates the New York Convention into US federal law and grants subject matter jurisdiction over recognition and enforcement proceedings to US federal district courts.3
+Most often, recognition is governed by statutes implementing the 1958 United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention).
+The New York Convention is implicated when a foreign arbitral award sought to be enforced in the United States was made in a state that is a party to the treaty.
+Chapter 2 of the Federal Arbitration Act (FAA) incorporates the New York Convention into US federal law and grants subject-matter jurisdiction over recognition and enforcement proceedings to US federal district courts.

-Despite this summary process, the New York Convention and the FAA provide several defenses to recognition.
-Under the New York Convention, recognition may be refused on any one of the following grounds:
+Despite this summary process, the New York Convention and the FAA provide several defences to recognition.
+Under the New York Convention, recognition may be deferred or refused on any of the following grounds:

 - a party is suffering from incapacity or the arbitration agreement is otherwise invalid;